xxcordeau/TIL/README.md

-ㄱ which is a feature for Jira Work Management that’s only available for
+a Work Management that’s only available for

 Jira Work ManagementCloud Premium licenses